exsmiley/tictactoe-go/README.md

 # tictactoe-go
-Tic Tac Toe bot faces you online!
+Tic Tac Toe bot faces you online at https://tictactoego.herokuapp.com/!

 AI algorithm based on the Alpha-Beta algorithm.